Network lab with User Mode Linux

 Vincent Bernat

 To setup a virtual network lab, you get a lot of alternatives.
 You can for example use GNS3, Netkit, Marionnet or VNUML.
-Some of these tools, like GNS3, allow you to add some closed-source equipments like a Cisco 7200 or a Juniper router.
+Some of these tools, like GNS3, allow you to add some closed-source devices like a Cisco 7200 or a Juniper router.

 All these tools are a great way to setup your network lab.
 Look at them!
 If you want to setup a virtual network lab for educational purpose, one of them should fit your purpose.
 However, none of these solution were a perfect match for me.
 I did not want to maintain some root filesystem.
 I wanted my lab to start in a few seconds.
 I wanted to keep all configuration files (including the ones for the virtual hosts) into one subdirectory of my home and be able to modify them while the lab was running.
 I also wanted to be able to plug some Cisco router using Dynamips/Dynagen.